Is it okay for mother dog to eat puppies poop

 Staying informed and proactive can safeguard your companion’s health and ensure a happy, active life.
 Prioritising routine health checks and fostering a clean environment are key steps in preventing issues related to this behaviour.

-See also What treats are good for dogs with kidney disease
+See also Is coconut shell good for dogs

 When to Intervene: Signs of Concern